KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/prices.md

 **pricesrefillfund amount**

-The `pricesrefillfund` method adds funds to the house (Global CC address)
+The `pricesrefillfund` method adds funds to the house (the Global CC address).

 ### Arguments